Aashishh1/Cognifyz_Technology-ML/README.md

 ---

 I recently completed an enriching internship at Cognifyz Technologies, where I explored the dynamic field of machine learning. 🌟

+---

+_Thank you for checking out the project! 🌟_